YeSv/Simple.Kafka.Rpc/README.md

         var consumeResult = consumer.Consume(stop.Token);
         if (consumeResult == null || consumeResult.IsPartitionEOF) continue;

-        var rpcRequest = consumeResult.Message.GetRpcRequestId(); // This extension method comes with Simple.Kafka.Rpc package (REQUIRED)
-        if (rpcRequest == null) continue; // Not an Simple.Kafka.Rpc request message
+        var rpcRequest = consumeResult.Message.GetRpcRequestId(); // This extension method is available with Simple.Kafka.Rpc package (REQUIRED) if (rpcRequest == null) continue; // Not a Simple.Kafka.Rpc request message

-        var rpcRequestIdParseResult = rpcRequest.ParseRpcRequestId(); // This extension method comes with Simple.Kafka.Rpc package (not required to use, here - just for logging) if (!rpcRequestIdParseResult.IsOk) continue; // Failed to parse
+        var rpcRequestIdParseResult = rpcRequest.ParseRpcRequestId(); // This extension method is available with Simple.Kafka.Rpc package (not required to use, here - just for logging) if (!rpcRequestIdParseResult.IsOk) continue; // Failed to parse

         Console.WriteLine($"[Server] Received request with id: {rpcRequestIdParseResult.Ok}");